savagelysubtle/the_aichemist_codex/docs/index.rst

 - **Python API**: Use the functionality in your own Python applications

 .. note::
-   The Aichemist Codex supports both Python 3.10+ and can be run as a standalone application or integrated into your own projects.
+   The AIchemist Codex supports both Python 3.10+ and can be run as a standalone application or integrated into your own projects.
 See the :doc:`installation` guide for details.

 .. note::